Thermadiag/seq/docs/tiny_string.md

 The comparison operators are also overloaded to work with std::string.

 `seq::tiny_string` also works with std::istream/std::ostream exactly like std::string.
-A specialization of std::hash is provided for tiny_string types which relies on murmurhash2.
+A specialization of std::hash is provided for tiny_string types which relies on [komihash](https://github.com/avaneev/komihash).
 This specialization is transparent and supports hashing std::string, tiny_string and const char*.

 `seq::tiny_string` provides the same invalidation rules as std::string as well as the same exception guarantees.

-The main difference compared to std::string is memory deallocation.
-As tiny_string does not store the capacity internally, its capacity is deduced from the size and must be the closest greater or equal power of 2 (except for a few situations where the capacity is excatly the length +1).
-Therefore, tiny_string must release memory when its size decreases due, for instance, to calls to tiny_string::pop_back().
-Likewise, shrink_to_fit() and reserve() are no-ops.
+`seq::tiny_string` is hashable using `std::hash` or [`seq::hasher`](hash.md).

 ## String view